-Step 1.
+Step 2.
 Mount the Rotary Applicator

-To reduce the risk of fire and explosion due to sparking, all mounting hardware must be non-conductive or be properly grounded.
+To reduce the risk of fire and explosion, all mounting hardware must be non-conductive or be properly grounded.
 Keep all grounded mounting hardware at least 10 in.
 (25.4 cm) away from the charged components.